Cancer type

 Gallbladder Cancer

 Gallbladder cancer is one of the biliary tract cancers, and like cholangiocarcinoma, it’s rare and often caused by unknown reasons.
-Gallbladder cancer makes up 1-2% of all GI cancer cases.
+There were approximately 122,500 new cases and 89,000 deaths globally in 2022 and more commonly found in women.
 If caught early, when it’s small, there’s a good chance for survival, but many of these cancers are aggressive and caught at later stages, making them very difficult to treat.
+Over half of all cases and deaths occur in individuals aged 50–74.
+The global burden is projected to increase by more than 65% by 2042.

 What is gallbladder cancer?